Home of English Grammar

 9. I have done nothing since morning.

-10. They will join school from tomorrow.
+10. The new rules will apply from tomorrow.

 11. Human sacrifices were practiced by the Nagas.